Introduction to Components of a Shell Program

 Eventually, the Korn shell's feature set surpassed both the Bourne shell and the C shell, while remaining compatible with the Bourne shell

+for shell programming.
 Today, the POSIX standard defines the standard shell

 language and behavior based on the System V Bourne shell, with a selected subset of features from the Korn shell.